-Smart, exciting, funny, sweet, tuneful, and gorgeously animated, “Frozen” adapts Hans Christian Andersen’s classic fairy tale into a story of two sisters kept apart by a scary secret.
+Smart, exciting, funny, sweet, tuneful, and gorgeously animated, the Oscar-winning “Frozen” adapts Hans Christian Andersen’s classic fairy tale into a story of two sisters kept apart by a scary secret.
 Scary wolves, an enormous snow monster, a perilous journey, a warm (yes)-hearted snowman, a loyal reindeer, a sleigh ride, a sensational ice castle, and a little romance keep things moving briskly, but it is the relationship of the sisters that makes this movie something special.
 There’s a surprisingly strong emotional connection.

 The king and queen of Arendelle love their two daughters, Elsa and Anna, and the girls are best friends.
 Anna loves to ask her big sister to “do the magic,” because Ilsa was born with the special power to create snow and ice.
 But an accident almost becomes a tragedy, and the trolls who heal Anna remove her memory of her sister’s gift.

 Their parents lock the gates around the castle and keep the girls apart.
 They tell Elsa to “conceal it, don’t feel it.”
 They want to protect her from those who might be afraid of her ability and protect those she might hurt as she grows up and her gift becomes more powerful.
 She wears gloves all the time and stays in her room.
 Anna wanders the castle alone, singing to the paintings, with no one to talk to.
 Although she no longer remembers the details of their former closeness and the time they spent together, she is devastated that her sister will not see her.